SUSE/machinery/docs/System-Description-Format.md

 * Format version 8 renames the scope config-files to changed-config-files
 * Following this change the config_file_diff dir is also renamed to changed_config_files_diffs

+### Version 9

+* Format version 9 fixes the filter paths for migrated descriptions